Mallory Park: Origins – 1950s

 Many famous racing stars have raced at Mallory over the years, indeed a young John Surtees raced against his father, Jack Surtees.
-While Jack was a successful grass track racer at Mallory, John went on to be only World Champion on both two and four wheels.
+While Jack was a successful grass track racer at Mallory, John went on to be the only World Champion on both two and four wheels.

 Famous competitors who have raced at Mallory, include John Surtees who won the first ‘Race of the Year’ in 1958.
-While, the 1960 race, saw Mike Hailwood win and set a new lap record of 89 mph.
-Both Hailwood and Surtees, along with Jim Clark and Colin Chapman are commemorated with Statues at the front gate.
+While the 1960 race saw Mike Hailwood win and set a new lap record of 89 mph.
+Both Hailwood and Surtees, along with Jim Clark and Colin Chapman, are commemorated with statues at the front gate.
 Around this time, Clive Wormleighton added the lakes, which were formed by adding the sluice gate across the Brook.

 1960s

 Clive Wormleighton continued to run the circuit very successfully until 1962 when ownership passed to Grovewood Securities in July, the previous owner remaining in a consultancy capacity until the end of September.
 Before this, on 11 June 1962 Mallory Park saw it first non-championship Formula One (International 2000 Guineas) race, won by John Surtees aboard a Lola Mk4 from the privately entered Lotuses of Jack Brabham and Graham Hill.
 Surtees was now a major race winner at Mallory on both 2 and 4 wheels.

 Over the next two years, a considerable amount of money was spent on Mallory with the building of new spectator stands and a new commentators’ press and timekeepers’ boxes.
 Further developments took place raising the standard of the track.
 Crowds grew and in 1962, over 50,000 people paid to see the Post TT International Motor Cycle meeting, when Mike Hailwood won, improving the lap record to 91.70 mph.
-This led to it Race of the Year and Sidecar race of the Year being sponsored by the Daily Mail.
+This led to its Race of the Year and Sidecar race of the Year being sponsored by the Daily Mail.
 Under the control of Grovewood Securities, Mallory enjoyed its golden days in the 1960s and 1970s with some of the greatest names in motorsport competing there.
 Amongst these, a young Austrian who arrived for the Whit Sunday meeting in 1964, for his first race in England in a new Formula Two Brabham – Jochen Rindt.
 He asked Denny Hulme if he could follow him round to learn the circuit and then proceeded to set fastest time in qualifying; despite being delayed in the race, he finished third behind the reigning World Champion, Jim Clark and his experienced team-mate Peter Arundell.